MGCodesandStats/mgcodesandstats.github.io/index.md

 My name is Michael Grogan, I am a machine learning consultant and educator.
 I have a particular interest in time series analysis using both Python and R, and the use of such analysis in generating business intelligence solutions.

+The rest of my stack includes AWS (Cloud Practitioner Certified), Linux, MySQL, PostgreSQL, Shiny.

 My educational background is a Master's degree in Economics from University College Cork, Ireland.

-I have worked with a variety of clients in devising time series solutions with machine learning techniques, and have presented my work at international conferences.
+I have worked with a variety of clients in devising business solutions with machine learning techniques, and have presented my work at international conferences.
 Feel free to follow me on social media:

 [Facebook](http://www.facebook.com/MGCodesandStats/) |
 [Twitter](http://twitter.com/MGCodesandStats/) |